 With the start of a brand new school year, the shine is still on slapping together custom sandwiches (though trust me, that’ll be over by mid-September).
 When the new has worn off and the kids are sick of seeing the same old when they sit down at the lunch table, it’s time to surprise them with these fun Back-to-School Lunch Rollups from Shelagh at SheCooksDesign.
-They’re great for kids who can’t tolerate bread and a slick way to sneak more veggies into their lunch box.
+They’re great for kids who can’t tolerate bread and a slick way to sneak more veggies into their lunch box, making them an easy back to school lunch idea.
 They make great appetizers, too, or are perfect for a picnic.

 The utensils used to cut the zucchini are sharp and best left to the adult in charge.
 But kids can have fun rummaging through the fridge and picking out ingredients for their “sandwich” creations.
 If your garden didn’t yield this year or zucchini’s not your thing, there are many alternatives that roll well.
 You can help your kids gently roll the wrap and stick a toothpick in each one.
 Chill, then pop them in the lunch bag the next day!

 Zucchini Pinwheel alternatives